Access to Innovative Education in Science, Technology, Engineering, and Mathematics (AIE-STEMPLOS) Scholarship Program

 Scholarship Application Checklist

 - UNOFFICIAL TRANSCRIPT: Most recent academic transcript including all enrolled, completed, and transferred college credit.
 Transcript must include final grades for semester prior to applying.

 - ONE: Letter of Recommendation (may be submitted online by your reference)

 - One from an academic reference who can attest to your academic ability and interest in STEM as a career.

-If you have any questions, please contact the Office of Financial Aid, Michael Mertes at (802) 387-7179 or the Co-Director of AIE-STEM, Dr. Michelle Bower at (802) 387-6854.
-A limited number of AIE-STEM scholarships are available and the selection process is competitive.
+If you have any questions, please contact the Director of the Office of Financial Aid, Michael Mertes, at 802-387-7179; or the Director of AIE-STEMPLOS, Dr. Christin Monroe, at 802-387-1640.
+A limited number of AIE-STEMPLOS scholarships are available and the selection process is competitive.
 If you are not initially awarded a STEM scholarship but additional ones become available during the academic year, your application will be automatically reconsidered.